mollie/WooCommerce/readme.txt

 > **Your success is our mission.
 With Mollie, simplify your payments and focus on growing your business.**

 [Sign up today](https://my.mollie.com/dashboard/signup) and start enhancing your WooCommerce store with Mollie's advanced payment solutions.

+Feel free to contact info@mollie.com if you have any questions or comments about this plugin.

 = More about Mollie =